 My cold brew is too weak!

 If your cold brew is too strong, the solution is very simple.
 Just add more water or ice.
-That will fix that problem really easy.
+That will fix that problem really easily.

 But what about when it’s too weak?
 Well, don’t be so stingy with the coffee but that’s for next time.
 What can you do now?